Loughborough Students' Union

 Loughborough Students' Union (otherwise known as LSU) is the students' union serving members from Loughborough University, Loughborough College and the RNIB College Loughborough.

-The Union is unique amongst British universities, in that its premises are owned by the students themselves.
+The Union was unique amongst British universities, in that its premises were owned by the students themselves.
+In 2022, the Union was purchased by the University.
 The union building sits in the North-Eastern corner of the campus, and consists of two floors.
 The Union is managed on a day-to-day basis by the Executive, with scrutiny from the Democracy and Representation Committee.

 History

 The union has somewhat unusual origins.
 Dr Hebert Schofield (q.v.), Principal of Loughborough College from 1915 to 1950, was closely associated with the Students’ Association, even serving as its president despite being the College Principal.
 He was far-seeing and accumulated land to the East of Loughborough for the college.
 However, when he could not persuade Leicestershire County Council to pay for the land, he used student monies.
 Thus, land became vested in the name of the Union of Loughborough Colleges.

 In the early 1970s, the Union of Loughborough Colleges was relatively asset rich, whereas it had low income.
 Conversely, Loughborough University of Technology Students’ Union had relatively high capitation fees and income, but few assets.
 Both unions wanted to develop student facilities on the campus, but there was a dispute as to how best to do this.

 A scheme was devised whereby the university bought most of the land from Union of Loughborough Colleges and agreed on a land swap so the students would own an area of land adjacent to the Ashby Road on which a new student building was subsequently built.
 Both student groupings agreed to this and voted to adopt a new joint constitution.

 Elections were held in March and Loughborough Students’ Union was founded on 1 August 1975.
 Its founder president was David S Dixon, who held the position in 1975–76.